Nuragic civilization

-Although it must be remarked that the construction of new nuraghi had already stopped by the 12th-11th century BC, during the Final Bronze Age.
+although it must be remarked that the construction of new nuraghi had already stopped by the 12th–11th century BC, during the Final Bronze Age.

-It was contemporary with, among others, the Mycenaean civilization in Greece, the Apennine and Terramare cultures of the Italian peninsula, the Thapsos culture of Sicily, and the final phase of the El Argar culture in the Iberian peninsula.
+It was contemporary with, among others, the Mycenaean civilization in Greece; the Apennine and Terramare cultures of the Italian Peninsula; the Thapsos culture of Sicily; and the final phase of the El Argar culture in the Iberian Peninsula.

 The adjective "Nuragic" is neither an autonym nor an ethnonym.
 It derives from the island's most characteristic monument, the nuraghe, a tower-fortress type of construction the ancient Sardinians built in large numbers starting from about 1800 BC.
 Today, more than 7,000 nuraghes dot the Sardinian landscape.
 (Note: Although there is no complete census, the figure of 7,000 in E. Contu, "L'architettura nuraghica", in Atzeni et al. (1985), is often repeated, and the Provincia di Cagliari website estimates more than 7,000.)

 No written records of this civilization have been discovered, apart from a few possible short epigraphic documents belonging to the last stages of the Nuragic civilization.
-The only written information there comes from classical literature of the Greeks and Romans, such as Pseudo-Aristotle and Diodorus Siculus, and may be considered more mythical than historical.
+The only written information there comes from classical literature of the Greeks and Romans, such as Pseudo-Aristotle and Diodorus Siculus.